stitchdata/docs/_destinations/amazon-s3/setup/connecting-amazon-s3.md

           5. After the file has been uploaded to the bucket, switch back to where you have Stitch open.
           6. Click **Check and Save** to save and test the connection to {{ destination.display_name }}.

-          {% include important.html content="**The challenge file must remain in the bucket even after the initial setup is completed**.
+          {% include important.html type="single-line" content="The challenge file must remain in the bucket even after the initial setup is completed.
 Removing this file will connection and loading interruptions." %}
 ---